United States Food Colorants Market Size and Share

 Recent Industry Developments

 • January 2025: Oterra and Vaxa Technologies launched Arctic Blue, a spirulina-derived natural blue designed to meet the growing demand for clean-label and plant-based food colorants.
-This innovative product is characterized by its neutral aroma, making it suitable for various applications, and its rapid dissolution, which enhances ease of use in food and beverage formulations.
+This product was characterized by its neutral aroma, making it suitable for various applications, and its rapid dissolution, which enhanced ease of use in food and beverage formulations.

-• January 2025: Döhler Group has inaugurated a research and innovation center in Princetown, New Jersey.
-This facility is designed to enhance the company's capabilities in driving research and innovation, with a specific focus on discovering and developing new natural ingredients to meet evolving market demands and consumer preferences.
+• January 2025: Döhler Group inaugurated a research and innovation center in Princetown, New Jersey.
+This facility was designed to enhance the company's capabilities in driving research and innovation, with a specific focus on discovering and developing new natural ingredients to meet evolving market demands and consumer preferences.

-• December 2024: Oterra has expanded its footprint in the U.S. with the opening of a vast 155,000-square-foot facility in Mt.
+• December 2024: Oterra expanded its footprint in the United States with the opening of a 155,000-square-foot facility in Mt.
 Pleasant, Wisconsin.
-This cutting-edge facility integrates innovation and application laboratories with manufacturing and logistics, addressing the rising U.S. appetite for natural colors.
-Significantly, the site features an extra 40,000 square feet set aside for future expansions, new color products, and pilot production lines, supporting food and beverage manufacturers in their transition to natural color solutions.
+This facility integrated innovation and application laboratories with manufacturing and logistics, addressing the rising U.S. demand for natural colors.
+Notably, the site included an additional 40,000 square feet reserved for future expansions, new color products, and pilot production lines, supporting food and beverage manufacturers in their transition to natural color solutions.

-• September 2024: Oterra, a global leader in natural colors, has unveiled six new vibrant variants to its I-Colors® line.
-The launch of I-Colors Bold caters to the rising appetite for intense hues, all while prioritizing consumers' preference for natural ingredients.
+• September 2024: Oterra unveiled six new vibrant variants to its I-Colors® line.
+The launch of I-Colors Bold catered to the rising appetite for intense hues, all while prioritizing consumers' preference for natural ingredients.

 Table of Contents for United States Food Colorants Industry Report